The Richmond Promise Scholarship

 1. Which type of web browser are you using: Google Chrome, Internet Explorer, Firefox?
 Find the section for your specific browser below and follow its instructions.

-2. You can access your SAR as a PDF by following these steps:
+2. You can access your report as a PDF by following these steps:

 In Google Chrome: